johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-sometimes we want to mock free functions and use the mocks in more than one module or translation unit
+sometimes we want to mock free functions and use the mocks in more than one translation unit

 <!-- slide -->

-adding the same `JG_MOCK(...)` declaration in multiple modules or translation units defines the mock function multiple times
+adding the same `JG_MOCK(...)` declaration in multiple translation units defines the mock function multiple times

 <!-- slide -->

-a non-static C or C++ function that has multiple definitions in a program will at best cause linker errors and at worst exhibit Undefined Behavior
+but a non-static function that has multiple definitions in a program will at best cause linker errors and at worst exhibit undefined behavior

 <!-- slide -->

 `jg::mock` helps in this scenario by offering the `JG_MOCK_REF` macro, which creates an extern declaration of an identical `JG_MOCK` declaration made in another module or translation unit

 <!-- slide -->

-the recommendation is to
+the recommendation is to add

-  * declare free function mocks with `JG_MOCK` in `.cpp` files separate from the test case `.cpp` files that refers to them with `JG_MOCK_REF`
+  * free function mocks with `JG_MOCK` in dedicated `.cpp` files and reference them with `JG_MOCK_REF` in dedicated `.h` files that test case `.cpp` files can include
-  * declare virtual function mocks in `.h` files that are `#included` in the test case `.cpp` files
+  * virtual function mocks with `JG_MOCK` in dedicated `.h` files that test case `.cpp` files can include

 <!-- slide -->

 compilation flags that affect `jg::mock`

 `JG_MOCK_ENABLE_SHORT_NAMES`
-: if defined, macro names without the
-  `JG_` prefix are enabled, so that `MOCK` and `MOCK_REF` can be used instead of `JG_MOCK` and `JG_MOCK_REF`
+: if defined, macro names without the `JG_` prefix are enabled, so that `MOCK` and `MOCK_REF` can be used instead of `JG_MOCK` and `JG_MOCK_REF`